Siku Toys

 Sieper Lüdenscheid GmbH & Co.
 KG, mostly known by its trade name Siku, is a German manufacturer of scale models headquartered in Lüdenscheid.
 Some of the products sold by Siku are model cars, figurines, model aircraft, model commercial vehicles, and model agricultural machinery.
+Traditionally, production was centered in Lüdenscheid, but diecast models are now made in China, the Philippines, Poland, Taiwan and Vietnam.

 History

 Founded in 1921, Sieper-Werke (Sieper Works) was originally a manufacturer of metal tools and cutlery in zamak and aluminium; later on, it also made ashtrays, badges, medals, belt buckles, and buttons.
-Its factory in Ludenscheid was outfitted with new casting moulds in 1949 for grating, sandblasting and painting cast zinc goods.
+Its factory in Lüdenscheid was outfitted with new casting moulds in 1949 for grating, sandblasting and painting cast zinc goods.
 The company was even contracted to make Mercedes-Benz's star-shaped hood ornament.

 Sieper-Werke also experimented with early plastics.
 In 1943, it expanded to a facility in Hilchenbach, about 30 mi from Lüdenscheid (though the latter remained Sieper-Werke's headquarters), in which products like plastics, furniture, mirrors, and cabinets were developed and manufactured.
 Its Lüdenscheid operations generally focused on promotional items for major brands, such as the 'elephant shoe' and 'Zeller black cat', which were injection-moulded.

 It was not until 1950 that the company started producing toys in Lüdenscheid, registering the "Siku" trademark for the new products.
 The name originates from abbreviating the name of the founder of the company, Richard Sieper, and the German word for plastic, Kunststoffe (i.e. Sieper Plastics).
 Originally, there were a broad variety of Siku toys which at first were plastic, including figures and animals.
 These were often called 'margarine figures' because they came in margarine packages as a food promotion.
 The success of the plastic figures gave Siku capital to start a line of postwar vehicles.

 Between 1951 and 1955, the first vehicles were generic representations of a fire truck, a race car, an amphibious truck, a moving van, and finally, in 1955, a Porsche 356.
 The scale chosen was approximately 1:60.
 By 1958, Sieper-Werke had dropped figures to focus exclusively on plastic vehicles, except where animals attended tractors and such.

+In 1994, Siku Toys purchased the Gama Toys after its company closure and absorbed it into Siku Toys.
+According to an archive of the official Siku website in 1998 (December 6, 1998 on archive.com), it is highly likely that production at that time took place at "Industriestr.
+1-3, 12099 Berlin-Tempelhof-Schöneberg".